-In response to the State Plan’s new stance on gender-confirming healthcare, civil rights organizations Lambda Legal and Transgender Legal Defense & Education Fund filed a lawsuit on behalf of a group of transgender individuals and parents of transgender minors to challenge the decision.
-When the State Plan moved to dismiss the lawsuit, the district court denied the motion, holding that the State Plan had waived sovereign immunity for discrimination claims as a condition of receiving federal healthcare funds.
+To challenge the State Plan’s new stance on gender-affirming healthcare, civil rights organizations Lambda Legal and Transgender Legal Defense & Education Fund (TLDEF) filed a lawsuit on behalf of a group of transgender individuals and parents of transgender minors.

 At Lambda Legal’s and TLDEF’s request, a cross-office McDermott pro bono team—including Michael Stanek, Dmitriy Tishyevich, Warren Haskel and Lauren Evans—represented the plaintiffs in the case, current and former state employees and their children who were denied coverage for gender-affirming healthcare under the State Plan.
 The team served as co-counsel alongside lawyers from another firm.

 After a long-fought legal battle that included more than 20 depositions and five Daubert motions, the Court granted summary judgment in favor of the plaintiffs and agreed the State Plan’s exclusion of transition-related healthcare coverage was discriminatory and unlawful.
 It ordered the State Plan “to reinstate coverage for medically necessary services for the treatment of gender dysphoria.”